 4. Direct Mail Magalog.
 With the data as our guide, we created a direct mail piece called a magalog.
 A magalog looks like and feels like a magazine, but is really a direct mail piece.
 It was 16 pages long.
 You can see a video of what a magalog looks like by clicking here for a short video briefing.
 Click here.

-5. Direct Response Landing.
+5. Direct Response Landing Pages.
 We created a specific landing page that went to our prospects.
 Whether they came from the mail, email, Facebook or banner ads, we were able to drive them to a common message. (see video brief website vs landing page) Click here.

 6. We created a powerful direct response video.
 The copy script used direct response techniques.
 Response rates normally increase when you use a PowerPoint video and that’s what we did.
 This went on the landing page and was utilized as a tease in the email, Facebook, banner ads increasing the response of the campaign as people were curious what the video had to say.